DisciplinedFlow/TvShows/README.md

 The scrolling implementation was one of the trickier parts to get right.
 I had to fine-tune the scrolling amount (3 tiles at a time) and handle edge cases like when you reach the end of the content.
 Check out `ShowSlider.vue` if you're curious about the implementation details.

+## Testing Philosophy

+As a developer, I believe tests aren't just a safety net - they're documentation that actually runs.
+That's why I organized my tests into three main categories:

+1. **Component Functionality Tests**: For components like `ShowCard` and `SearchBar`, I wrote focused tests that verify their core responsibilities.
+I didn't test every little thing - just what actually matters.
+For instance, with the `SearchBar` component, I'm mostly concerned that it emits events correctly when users type, since that's its primary job.

+2. **Accessibility Tests**: I separated these into their own test suite because accessibility deserves special attention.
+These tests verify that ARIA attributes, keyboard navigation, and screen reader support work correctly.
+They're basically my insurance policy against accessibility regressions as I iterate on the UI.

+3. **Integration Tests**: For the slider components, I focused more on the interaction between elements rather than just isolated functionality.
+I had to get creative when testing scroll behavior since JSDOM doesn't fully support these browser APIs.

+I'm particularly proud of how the accessibility tests document the expected behavior for keyboard users and screen reader compatibility.
+When you read through these tests, you'll get a clear picture of not just what the component does, but how it should be experienced by all users.

 ## Running the App

 Once you've started the dev server, head to the displayed localhost URL (usually http://localhost:xxxx) to check out the app.
-Try searching for your favorite shows!
+Try searching for your favorite shows

 Let me know if you have any questions or suggestions for improvements.